arthur3486/ARVI/README.md

 ## Basic Implementation

-Basic implementations consists of a few straightforward steps, listed below:
+Basic implementation consists of 3 straightforward steps, which include the proper handling of the system memory claims, creation of the playable Item View Holder, and the incorporation of the Playable Items Container.

+The steps you need to take:

-1. Ensure the proper release of the active players when the application goes into background
+1. Ensure the proper release of the active players when the application goes into background (System Memory Claims)

 <details><summary><b>Kotlin (click to expand)</b></summary>